Zebra mussel: North America

 They were first detected in Canada in the Great Lakes in 1988, in Lake St. Clair.
 They are thought to have been inadvertently introduced into the lakes by the ballast water of ocean-going ships that were traversing the St. Lawrence Seaway.
-Another possible, but unproven, mode of introduction is on anchors and chains.
+Another possible but unproven mode of introduction is via anchors and chains.
 Since adult zebra mussels can survive out of water for several days or weeks if the temperature is low and humidity is high, chain lockers provide temporary refuge for clusters of adult mussels that could easily be released when transoceanic ships drop anchor in freshwater ports.
-They have become an invasive species in North America, and as such, they are the target of federal policy to control them, for instance in the National Invasive Species Act (1996).
+They have become an invasive species in North America, and as such, they are the target of federal policy to control them, for instance, in the National Invasive Species Act (1996).

-Using models based on the genetic algorithm for rule-set production (GARP), a group of researchers predicted that the Southeastern United States is moderately to highly likely to be inhabited by zebra mussels and the Midwest unlikely to experience a zebra mussel invasion of water bodies.
+Using models based on the genetic algorithm for rule-set production (GARP), a group of researchers predicted that the Southeastern United States is moderately to highly likely to be inhabited by zebra mussels, and the Midwest is unlikely to experience a zebra mussel invasion of water bodies.
 This model has since been proven incorrect.
-In 2006, a researcher (also using GARP) predicted invasion as far west as the North Platte River by 2015.
-As of March 2016, zebra mussels have affected hundreds of lakes in the Midwest including Lake Michigan, and the largest interior lake in Wisconsin, Lake Winnebago.
+In 2006, a researcher (also using GARP) predicted that invasion would extend as far west as the North Platte River by 2015.
+As of March 2016, zebra mussels have affected hundreds of lakes in the Midwest, including Lake Michigan, and the largest interior lake in Wisconsin, Lake Winnebago.

 Congressional researchers have estimated that the zebra mussel has cost businesses and communities over $5 billion since their initial invasion.
 Zebra mussels have cost power companies alone over $3 billion.

 On 2 March 2021, the US Geological Survey was notified that zebra mussels had been discovered in marimo moss balls, a common aquarium plant, sold in pet stores across North America.
-By 8 March, the invasive species were detected in moss balls in 30 different states at multiple retail locations in the United States.
+By 8 March, the invasive species had been detected in moss balls across 30 states at multiple retail locations in the United States.
 These discoveries were prompted by the initial find at a Petco in Seattle.
-Infested-moss balls have also been found from online retailers and smaller, independent stores.
-Though it is more difficult to know the extent of the spread at a larger scale, Wesley Daniel, a fisheries biologist with the U.S. Geological Survey, says that about 30% of the inventory pulled from shelves were found to contain the zebra mussels.
+Infested moss balls have also been found from online retailers and smaller, independent stores.
+Though it is more difficult to know the extent of the spread at a larger scale, Wesley Daniel, a fisheries biologist with the U.S. Geological Survey, says that about 30% of the inventory pulled from shelves was found to contain the zebra mussels.

 After working with the USGS, PetSmart and Petco voluntarily recalled their moss balls due to the potential harm zebra mussels could cause to indigenous ecosystems.
 As of November 2021, nearly eight months after the recall, marimo moss balls have not returned to shelves.